ladylavender/LandComp/README.md

 LandComp is a package for quantifying landscape diversity and structure at multiple scales.
-For these purposes Juhász-Nagy’s functions, i.e. compositional diversity (CD) and associatum (AS), are calculated
+For these purposes Juhász-Nagy’s functions, i.e. compositional diversity (CD) and associatum (AS), are calculated.

 ## Installation